Create your Contract to Sell Vehicle in minutes.

 1. What is a Contract to Sell?

-A Contract to Sell is an agreement between the seller and buyer for the (a) seller to sell a certain piece of property to the buyer; and (b) the buyer to buy said property from the seller.
-The contract contains the basic terms of the sale such as (a) purchase price; (b) payment terms; and (c) warranties.
+A Contract to Sell is an agreement between the seller and buyer for the seller to sell property to the buyer; and the buyer to buy said property.

-In a Contract to Sell the seller is free to sell the property on an as-is basis (i.e. with no warranties) or with certain warranties to entice the buyer to buy.
+In a Contract to Sell, the seller can sell the property on an as-is basis (i.e. with no warranties) or with warranties to encourage the buyer to buy.
 A warranty is a legally enforceable promise that certain facts and representations about the property are true.
 This means the seller represents a certain fact as true or makes a representation regarding the product.
 A common warranty is the seller’s promise to repair the product for any manufacturing defects within a period of 1-year from purchase.

-On the other hand, a property sold on an as-is basis has no warranties and the buyer is purchasing the property in its present condition, with all its faults either apparent or not.
+On the other hand, a property sold on an as-is basis has no warranties and the buyer is purchasing the property in its present condition, with all its defects either apparent or not.

 2. What is the difference between a Contract to Sell and a Deed of Sale?

-In a Contract to Sell the seller retains ownership over the property until the buyer fully pays the purchase price.
-Once the purchase price is fully paid the seller delivers the property to the buyer and transfers ownership over the same to the buyer by executing a Deed of Sale.
+In a Contract to Sell, the seller retains ownership over the property until the buyer fully pays the purchase price.
+Once the buyer fully pays the purchase price, the seller delivers the property to the buyer and transfers ownership over the same to the buyer by executing a Deed of Sale.

-On the other hand, in a Deed of Sale the buyer acquires ownership over the property upon its delivery to him, even if the purchase price has not been fully paid.
-Usually the parties execute the Deed of Sale once the conditions stated in the Contract to Sell have been met, the most important being the full payment of the purchase price.
+On the other hand, in a Deed of Sale the buyer acquires ownership over the property after the seller delivers the property to him.
+The parties execute the Deed of Sale after the conditions stated in the Contract to Sell have been complied with, such as full payment of the purchase price.

 3. How can a Contract to Sell protect you?

 A Contract to Sell protects both the seller and the buyer.
-For the buyer the contract serves as proof that he bought the property from the seller and has a right to the same.
-The buyer can also invoke the contract to enforce any warranties contained therein if there is any defect in the product or problems with the sale in general.
+For the buyer, the contract is proof that he bought the property from the seller and owns the same.
+The buyer can also enforce the warranties in the contract (if any) if there is a defect in the product or problems with the sale in general.

-For the seller the Contract to Sell is useful if the buyer refuses to pay the purchase price or violates the terms of the sale (i.e. fails to follow the agreed payment terms).
-The seller can demand the buyer to pay the purchase price by invoking the contract.
-If the buyer still refuses to pay the seller can file a complaint in court to either (a) enforce payment; or (b) cancel the sale, and claim damages from the buyer.
+For the seller, the Contract to Sell gives the seller the right to demand the buyer to pay the purchase price.
+If the buyer refuses to pay, the seller can file a complaint in court to either (a) enforce payment; or (b) cancel the sale, and claim damages from the buyer.

 4. What information do you need to create the Contract to Sell?